sourcegraph/learn/posts/how-to-troubleshoot-linux-error-no-such-file-or-directory.md

 cat bar.txt
 ```

-Your output will be.
+Your output will now be what we had expected.

 ```
-Hello, World!
+Hello, World
 ```

 If you are still experiencing issues finding your file or directory, always check for typos in the file name.
 Also check the path for the file and your current working directory.

-## Use whereis command
+## Use `whereis` command

 It's possible that the file you are trying to access is a binary executable file, in this case you can use the `whereis` command to locate the binary.
 Open your terminal and type the following command, with `filename` standing in for the file you are looking for.